cristianomoliveira/Breweries-_data_engineering/README.md

 10. You now have both Storage Accounts linked to your Data Factory and can use them in your data pipelines.

+## Creating Data Sets

+1. In the Azure Data Factory Studio, click on "Author" in the left sidebar.

+2. Under the "Factory Resources" pane, click the "+" button and select "Dataset".

+3. In the "New dataset" window, choose the data store type.
+For Azure Storage Account, you can select "Azure Blob Storage".

+4. Configure the dataset:
+   - Name: Give your dataset a descriptive name.
+Example: "ds-src-project-bees"
+   - Linked service: Select the linked service you created before for Blob Storage.
+   - File path: Specify the container and path to your data.
+Select the file "breweries.csv".
+   - File format: Choose the appropriate format (DelimitedText).

+5. Click "OK" to create the dataset.

+6. Click "Publish All" at the top of the page to save your changes.

+7. Repeat steps 2-6 to create additional dataset as needed, , one for the destination, using "Azure Data Lake Storage Gen 2" for data store type,  in Linked service: Select the linked service you created before for Data Lake.
+In File path: Specify the container and path to save your data.
+Select the directory "Bronze".

+## Copy With Data Factory

+1. In the Azure Data Factory Studio, click on "Author" in the left sidebar.
+2. Under the "Factory Resources" pane, click the "+" button and select "Pipeline".
+3. Give your pipeline a descriptive name.
+Example: "data-ingestion-project-bees" .
+4. In the pipeline canvas, drag and drop a "Copy Data" activity from the "Move & Transform" section.

+5. In the "Source" tab of the Copy Data activity:
+   - Source dataset: Select your Blob Storage dataset.

+6. In the "Sink" tab:
+   - Sink dataset: Select your Data Lake dataset.
+   - File Extension: .csv

+8. Click "Validate" to validate your pipeline.
+9. Click "Publish All" to save your pipeline.

+## Setting Up Trigger for Automated Copy

+1. In your pipeline canvas, click "Add trigger" and then "New/Edit".

+2. In the "Add triggers" window, click "New".

+3. Configure your trigger:
+   - Name: Give your trigger a name.
+   - Type: Select "Event".
+   - Azure subscription: Choose your subscription.
+   - Storage account name: Select your Blob Storage account.
+   - Container name: Choose the container with your source data.

+4. Under "Blob path begins with", enter the path where changes should trigger the pipeline.

+5. Under "Blob path ends with", enter a file extension if applicable (e.g., `.csv`).

+6. Choose the events that should trigger the pipeline (e.g., "Blob created").

+7. Click "OK" to create the trigger.

+8. Click "Publish All" to save your changes.

 ## Notes

 - Enabling hierarchical namespace (Data Lake Storage Gen2) must be done during Storage Account creation.
 It cannot be changed later.